peterlacko/gooddata-ui/docs/attribute_filter_component.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

 This is a dropdown component that lists attribute values.
-You can pass a callback function, which will receive a list of selected values, when a user hits "Apply".
+You can pass a callback function, which receives a list of the selected values when a user clicks **Apply**.

 ![Attribute Filter Component](assets/attribute_filter.png "Attribute Filter Component")

 ## Example

-In the following example, we list attribute values and fire the ```onApply``` callback function, when the selection is confirmed by the Apply button.
+In the following example, attribute values are listed and the ```onApply``` callback function is triggered when a user clicks **Apply** to confirm the selection.

 <!-- code from Examples: https://github.com/gooddata/gooddata-react-components/blob/master/examples/src/components/AttributeFilterExample.jsx -->
 ```javascript